-The project transforms Töölönlahti, a polluted bay area currently dividing Helsinki’s centre in two, into an attractive green heart that unifies the city- a new citizen’s park for all of Helsinki.
+The project transforms Töölönlahti, a polluted bay area currently dividing Helsinki’s centre, into an attractive green heart that unifies the city- a new citizen’s park for all of Helsinki.
 The project proposes new pedestrian and bicycle routes that will reconnect the surrounding neighborhoods with the bay area and provide an eventful promenade along the newly cleaned water.
 Like the purification of Copenhagen’s central harbour at the end of the nineties, water purification will be the catalyst for revitalizing Helsinki.
 The revitalized Töölönlahti will become the central urban space in Helsinki.

 Location: Helsinki, Finland

 Program: Transformation of bay area into a citizen's park

 Status: Commission 2015, on-going

 Team: Eero Lundén, Carmen Lee, Emma Koivuranta, Christopher Erdman, Callisté Mastrandreas, Maija Parviainen